 If there’s any reason to complain about retiring to Florida, it’s this: with so many options around the state, how do you pick one place to live?
-There are 372 communities for people 55+ in the state of Florida, so choosing a region can be a challenge.
-Don’t expect anyone to really feel sorry for you, however.
+There are nearly 1000 active lifestyle communities in the state and more than 400 exclusively for people 55+, so choosing a region can be a challenge.
 No matter where you decide to settle in, you’ll enjoy the beautiful weather, plenty of recreational opportunities, and some of the best active adult communities in the country.

 When being close to the coast is important, you’ll need to choose either the Gulf Coast to the west or the Atlantic Coast to the east.
 Take a look at the benefits of each.